jordana-olive/TE-Analysis-in-AM-Fungi/README.md

 ### About This Repository

-This repository contains data, supplementary materials and code used in the analysis, making it easy to reproduce the research carried out.
+This repository contains data, results and code used in the analysis, making it easy to reproduce the research carried out.

 The structure of the repository is as follows: